adam-dxm/LR-Tanium-MPE/README.md

 The following rules are present:

-1..
-Tanium Discover LEEF: Messages from Tanium Discover.
+1.. ***Tanium Discover LEEF***: Messages from Tanium Discover.
 These can be quite a lot, as it will report the details of every interface (ie every IP/host) found on the network on a periodic Discover scan.

-3..
-Tanium Question History: Logs indicating who has been asking which questions as part of the Interact module (also shows when internal Tanium components have been asking questions, perhaps as a scheduled scan).
+3.. ***Tanium Question History***: Logs indicating who has been asking which questions as part of the Interact module (also shows when internal Tanium components have been asking questions, perhaps as a scheduled scan).

-5..
-Tanium AuditSourceLogs LEEF2: Logs showing logins and login attempts, as well as some user modification activity (eg users synchronised in an LDAP scan).
+5.. ***Tanium AuditSourceLogs LEEF2***: Logs showing logins and login attempts, as well as some user modification activity (eg users synchronised in an LDAP scan).

-6..
-Tanium Action History: Logs showing where an 'action' has been performed on a set of devices.
+6.. ***Tanium Action History***: Logs showing where an 'action' has been performed on a set of devices.

-7..
-Tanium Discover Nfns: Notifications from Tanium Discover - usually when a new device ("interface") has been detected on the network during a Discover scan.
+7.. ***Tanium Discover Nfns***: Notifications from Tanium Discover - usually when a new device ("interface") has been detected on the network during a Discover scan.

+NB: Take care when importing MPE rules.
+If another log source type or MPE rule has an ID which conflicts with the ones here, they will be overwritten, and you will find yourself restoring the EMDB to fix it.
+These rules have rule IDs of 1000000237 to 1000000252, and MPE Rule Regex IDs of 1000000062 to 1000000066.
+Check the last custom MPE rule you wrote and see if you're at or higher than those numbers.
+You'll want to alter the IDs in the XML if so.